Kerry Chen

 Kerry Chen is a Chinese entrepreneur who is the founder of ATRenew (previously known as AiHuiShou), a company focused on recycling secondhand mobile phones headquartered in Shanghai.
 He was listed in the Fortune China 40 Under 40 in 2018 and received the Green China Person of the Year 2020-2021 nomination.

 Early life

 Chen was born in 1980 in Huangshi, a city in the Chinese province of Hubei.
-Chen earned his bachelor's degree in computer science from Tongji University and a master's degree in computer science from Fudan University in 2006.

 Career

-Chen began his career as a product manager at SYKES China in 2006 and remained in the position until June 2010 when he resigned.
 In 2011, he founded AiHuiShou – an online based company specialized in recycling secondhand mobile phones in Changhai.
-In 2017, Chen began to be noticed as his company grew and was recognized in the second edition of “Top 10 Internet Entrepreneurs in Shanghai" alongside Colin Huang, founder of e-commerce platform Pinduoduo and the co-founder of online food delivery Ele.me, Zhang Xuhao (Mark Zhang).
+In 2017, Chen began to be noticed as his company grew and was recognized in the second edition of "Top 10 Internet Entrepreneurs in Shanghai" alongside Colin Huang, founder of e-commerce platform Pinduoduo and the co-founder of online food delivery Ele.me, Zhang Xuhao (Mark Zhang).
 Chen appeared in the 2018 Fortune China 40 Under 40 and was nominated for the Green China Person of the Year 2021.

 In September 2022, Chen rebranded AiHuiShou to ATRenew which is an acronym for All Things Renew.
 ATRenew serves as a parent company overseeing several subsidiaries including PJT Marketplace, AHS Recycle, Paipai Marketplace and its foreign based AHS Device.